EEVengers/ThunderScope/Software/waveview/scope_link/README.md

 Pass condition is if the first one is captured, but the second is ignored.

+### test3.csv
+Tests a window can be filled if parts of it are in different buffers.

+This is done by putting a trigger within window size of the the end of a buffer.

+### test4.csv
+Shows what happens numbers outside of the bounds are passed into a buffer.
+This isn't a expected use case.
+The hardware should give proper numbers but spoofing values from a csv should be within expeced range of -128 to 127.

+### test5.csv
+Tests triggers on the boundry between buffers.
+The trigger should be caught by the first buffer and finish filling from the second.

+This is done by filling the first buffer with all 0's and the first sample from the second buffer with a value above the trigger level.
+This generate a rising edge trigger right on the buffer boundry.

 ## Triggering and Post Processing plan
 The pipeline through the C++ side of things is broken up into several stages.
 These stages are: